Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 OPERATING CHARACTERISTICS

-These parameters are closely related to the general level of the child's mental activity and are dynamic, that is, changing in the process of the activity itself.
+These parameters are closely related to the general level of mental activity of the child and are dynamic, that is, changing during the activity itself.

 The operational characteristics of the activity primarily include:

-It can be viewed as “the potential ability of an individual to perform appropriate activities at a given level of efficiency for a certain time” (Brief psychological dictionary, 1985).
+It can be viewed as “the potential ability of an individual to perform a purposeful activity at a given level of performance for a specified time” (Brief psychological dictionary, 1985).

-Performance, of course, depends both on the external conditions of the activity and on the psychophysiological resources of the child.
-In the process of activity, there is a change in working capacity, its decrease.
+Performance, of course, depends both on the external conditions of activity and on the psychophysiological resources of the child.
+In the process of activity, there is a change in performance, its decrease.

-For a similar or long-term activity, certain periods can be distinguished: the period of training in a particular type of activity (different in its duration for different children), the period of optimal performance, fatigue.
-The latter can be uncompensated (in this situation, no motivational, game, and other factors are able to return working capacity to a higher level) and compensable.
+For the same type or long-term activity, certain periods can be distinguished: the period of getting used to one or another type of activity (varies in duration for different children), the period of optimal performance, and fatigue.
+The latter may be uncompensated (in this situation, no motivational, gaming or other factors are able to return performance to more high level) and compensated.

-You can also talk about satiety as one of the performance characteristics.
-Fatigue is not directly related to fatigue, especially uncompensated fatigue; rather, it characterizes the motivational aspect of performance.
+We can also talk about satiety as one of the performance characteristics.
+Saturation is not directly related to fatigue, especially uncompensated fatigue; it rather characterizes the motivational aspect of performance.
 In this case, we can say that the child is simply tired of this or that activity.
-He was fed up with it.
+He was fed up with her.
 In this case, an external or internal change in motivation most often removes the satiety factor.
 However, satiety can also be observed in combination with fatigue.

-Fatigue can be assessed not only by the effectiveness of the activity (change in handwriting, an increase in the number of errors, missed assignments, misses), but also by external signs.
-The latter (objective from the point of view of the physiological mechanisms of manifestations of fatigue) include the appearance of motor discomfort, manifested in fussiness, frequent changes in posture, landing, bending legs under oneself, propping up the head with hands.
+Fatigue can be assessed not only by the effectiveness of the activity (changes in handwriting, an increase in the number of errors, missed assignments, incomplete completion), but also by external signs.
+To the latter (objective from the point of view physiological mechanisms manifestations of fatigue) should include the appearance of motor discomfort, manifested in fussiness, frequent changes postures, sitting, bending your legs under you, supporting your head with your hands.
 The student begins to yawn, take frequent and deep breaths, rub his eyes, etc.

-Fatigue will also affect the characteristics of attention: such as a reduction in the amount of attention, a decrease in the time spent concentrating on a task, and distraction to external stimuli.
+Fatigue will also affect the characteristics of attention: such as a narrowing of the scope of attention, a decrease in the time of concentration on a task, and distractibility to external stimuli.

-The manifestations of fatigue can also include the appearance of stereotypical motor reactions: chewing a pen, twisting hair on a finger, rubbing, crumpling the edges of clothing, including the appearance of true autostimulation movements, such as rocking, rhythmic patting of the foot, fingers on the desk.
+Manifestations of fatigue can also include the appearance of stereotypical motor reactions: chewing a pen, twirling hair on a finger, rubbing, crumpling the edges of clothes, including the appearance of true autostimulation movements, such as rocking, rhythmic patting of the foot, fingers on the desk.

-It is extremely important that this kind of psychological manifestations of fatigue will not always be indicators of high anxiety and a tendency to intropunitive personal reactions, indicating a disharmonious version of mental development.
-Quite often, similar motor stereotyped reactions in accordance with the theory of affective basic regulation of O.S.
-Nikolskaya is simply a way of toning up mental activity in case of fatigue.
+It is extremely important that this kind of psychological manifestations of fatigue will not always be indicators of high anxiety and a tendency to intropunitive personal reactions, indicating a disharmonious variant mental development.
+Quite often, such motor stereotypic reactions, in accordance with the theory of affective basic regulation of O.S.
+Nikolskaya has just a way of toning mental activity when tired.

-In the case when we are dealing with a truly disharmonious variant of development, we will see such manifestations not so much in a situation of fatigue during prolonged exertion, but in psycho-traumatic and emotionally significant situations for the child (for example, when a teacher glides over a class magazine, choosing a "victim" to call to the board).
+In the case when we are dealing with a truly disharmonious variant of development, we will see such manifestations not so much in a situation of fatigue under prolonged stress, but in situations that are psychotraumatic and emotionally significant for the child (for example, when a teacher glances at a class magazine, choosing a “victim” to call to the board).

-Thus, using the observation method, the following performance parameters can be distinguished:
+Thus, using the observation method, we can identify the following performance parameters:

-- relatively slow, but persistent, uncompensated fatigue (low efficiency);
+- relatively slow, but persistent, uncompensated fatigue (low performance);

-- fast, but compensated fatigue associated, first of all, with the motivation of activity;
+- rapid but compensated fatigue, associated primarily with motivation of activity;

-- satiety with activity associated, first of all, with the motivation of activity.
+- satiety with activity, associated primarily with motivation of activity.

-It is quite obvious that the appearance of signs of fatigue and the onset of fatigue itself (that is, a decrease in working capacity) affects not only the nature of activity and parameters of attention, but also the pace of activity.
+It is quite obvious that the appearance of signs of fatigue and the onset of fatigue itself (that is, a decrease in performance) affects not only the nature of activity and parameters of attention, but also the pace of activity.

 Pace of activity

 A uniform, steady pace of activity should be considered normative: the child manages to do everything that the teacher has planned.
-Observing the behavior of children in the classroom or in other situations, you can identify several categories of children.
+By observing children's behavior in class or in other situations, several categories of children can be identified.

-Some children begin to work rather quickly and actively, however, as they get tired or the tasks become more difficult, the pace of their activity decreases (often in accordance with a decrease in interest in tasks).
-They do not have time to track the general direction of the lesson, which further affects the loss of interest in it.
-Anxiety may appear of the type: "I do not understand what it is about, what is happening here."
-The child begins to get distracted, twirl around and tries to spy on the neighbor.
-Such distractions can be mistaken for a child's difficulty in concentrating.
-However, this is due to a decrease in the rate of activity against the background of fatigue.
-Such phenomena can most often be observed either in children who are extremely exhausted already in the first lessons, or in children with reduced working capacity at the end of the "working" day.
+Some children begin to work quite quickly and actively, but as the tasks get tired or become more complicated, the pace of their activity decreases (often in accordance with a decrease in interest in the tasks).
+They can't keep track general direction lesson, which further affects the loss of interest in it.
+Anxiety may appear like: “I don’t understand what we’re talking about, what’s happening here.”
+The child begins to get distracted, fidget and try to peek at the neighbor.
+Such distractions can be mistaken for the child's difficulty concentrating.
+However, this is associated with a decrease in the pace of activity due to fatigue.
+Such phenomena can most often be observed either in children who are extremely exhausted already in the first lessons, or in children with reduced performance at the end of the “working” day.

-In other children, one can note not so much a decrease in the rate of activity as its pronounced unevenness.
-About such children, teachers say that they "work from a battery" (turned on - off).
-Some tasks cause them a sharp slowdown in the pace of activity, some, on the contrary, accelerate.
+In other children, one can note not so much a decrease in the pace of activity as its pronounced unevenness.
+Teachers say about such children that they “work on batteries” (turned on and off).
+Some tasks cause them to sharply slow down the pace of activity, while others, on the contrary, cause them to speed up.

-Most often, this type of tempo fluctuations is observed in boys with speech development problems (partial lack of formation of the verbal component of activity).
-At the same time, tasks of a non-verbal nature (in particular, in mathematics lessons: solving examples, not tasks) are performed by the child at an adequate pace, and the analysis of verbal material (in this case, the conditions of the tasks) is given with difficulty.
-It is clear that such a child will look like a "turtle" in Russian lessons.
+Most often, this type of tempo fluctuation is observed in boys with speech development problems (partial immaturity of the verbal component of activity).
+At the same time, non-verbal tasks (in particular, in mathematics lessons: solving examples, not problems) are completed by the child at an adequate pace, and analysis of verbal material (in this case, the conditions of the tasks) is difficult.
+It is clear that such a child will look like a “turtle” in Russian language lessons.

-One can also highlight the difficulties of entering, including the child in work.
-Such children very slowly "sway" at the beginning of the lesson: they can get together for a long time, slowly and, as it were, reluctantly start to work (that is, show pronounced signs of inertia of mental activity), but gradually, having joined the task or in a certain type of activity, such a child begins to work at an adequate pace.
-But when changing activities (for example, in the next lesson, if they are not doubled), he will have the same tempo problems when included in a new activity.
+We can also highlight the difficulties of entering and including a child in work.
+Such children “swing” very slowly at the beginning of the lesson: they can take a long time to get ready, slowly and as if reluctantly begin to work (that is, show pronounced signs inertia of mental activity), but gradually, getting involved in a task or in certain type activity, such a child begins to work at an adequate pace.
+But when the activity changes (for example, in the next lesson, if they are not doubled), he will have the same pacing problems when included in the new activity.

-You can also highlight just a slow pace in all activities of the child.
-Not only does he not work fast enough in class, but he writes slowly, slowly pulls out textbooks and turns pages.
-This childlike pace of activity will manifest itself in everything, even in speech and in food.
-In this case, one cannot talk about a certain pathology, but one can talk about the inconsistency of the capabilities (in this case, the pace) with the requirements imposed on the child by the educational environment (in this case, the program).
+You can also highlight a simply slow pace in all types of child activity.
+Not only does he not work fast enough in class, but he also writes slowly, takes out his textbooks slowly, and turns the pages.
+This inherent pace of activity in a child will manifest itself in everything, even in speech and eating.
+In this case, we cannot talk about some kind of pathology, but we can talk about the discrepancy between the capabilities (in this case, the pace) and the requirements imposed on the child by the educational environment (in this case, the program).

-Sometimes the pace of activity slows down in psycho-traumatic and expert situations: during control and independent work, as well as when answering at the blackboard in various conditions.
+Sometimes the pace of activity slows down in traumatic and expert situations: during tests and independent work, as well as when answering at the board in various conditions.

-The most common situations are: anxious child and directive teacher, anxious child and lack of time.
-However, other situations are also possible: the teacher's rejection of the child, his (the teacher's) confidence in the child's incompetence.
+The most typical situations: anxious child and directive teacher, anxious child and time pressure.
+However, other situations are also possible: the teacher’s rejection of the child, his (the teacher’s) confidence in the child’s incompetence.

-Situational can be called a decrease in the rate of a somatically weakened or sick child.
+Situational can be called a decrease in the pace of a somatically weakened or ill child.

 Thus, the following parameters of the pace of activity can be distinguished:

-A sharp decrease in pace due to fatigue (physical or mental);
+A sharp decline pace due to fatigue (physical or mental);

 - unevenness or fluctuations in the pace of activity;

-- low individual rate of activity, manifested in all spheres of mental activity (as a rule, associated with a general low level of mental activity, mental tone);
+- low individual pace of activity, manifested in all spheres of mental activity (as a rule, associated with a general low level of mental activity, mental tone);

-- situational (psychologically conditioned) decrease in the rate of activity, up to stupor;
+- situational (psychologically determined) decrease in the pace of activity, up to stupor;

-- situational, somatically conditioned decrease in the rate of activity.
+- situational, somatically determined decrease in the pace of activity.

-It is quite obvious that the pace of activity decreases normatively against the background of fatigue after responsible and difficult tasks (independent or control work), and is also often associated with such features of modern children as meteosensitivity, somatic weakness, and often insufficient or inappropriate nutrition.
+It is quite obvious that the pace of activity normatively decreases against the background of fatigue after responsible and difficult tasks (independent or tests), and is also often associated with such characteristics of modern children as weather sensitivity, somatic weakness, and often insufficient or irrational nutrition.

-For example, it was noticed that in the fifth and sixth grades, when children (for various reasons) stop carrying breakfast or eating in the school cafeteria, the pace of their activity and the general level of mental activity, especially in the last lessons, are markedly reduced.
+For example, it was noticed that in the fifth and sixth grades, when children stop (for various reasons) carrying breakfast with them or eating in the school cafeteria, the pace of their activity and the general level of mental activity, especially in the last lessons, decrease markedly.

-Observing the behavior of the child in the lesson and outside it (on a walk, in the dining room), you can notice that he behaves in different ways.
-Namely: a child who “wilted” by the middle of the lesson, not keeping up not only with the general pace, but even with himself, suddenly turns into a “perpetual motion machine” during recess.
-He rushes, pushes, shows unprecedented activity.
+Observing a child’s behavior in class and outside of it (on a walk, in the cafeteria), you can notice that he behaves differently.
+Namely: a child who has “withered” by the middle of the lesson, unable to keep up not only with the general pace, but even with himself, suddenly turns into a “perpetual motion machine” during recess.
+He rushes around, pushes, shows unprecedented activity.
 But this activity can be characterized as follows: unproductive and unfocused, that is, chaotic.
 In this case, the child shows us the same fatigue as before, but here he has the possibility of motor discharge.

-Another option is possible: an active child, working at a sufficient pace in the lesson, sits indifferently during recess, not getting involved in the general fuss.
-And this should not confuse the psychologist either, since in both cases we see only different reactions to fatigue.
-At the same time, the first of the described cases reflects the specifics of the child's performance with the risk of school failure, and the second reflects the characteristics of the child's pace with the risk of communication problems.
+Another option is possible: an active child who works at a reasonable pace in class sits indifferently during recess, not joining in the general bustle.
+And this also should not confuse the psychologist, since in both cases we see only different reactions for fatigue.
+Moreover, the first of the described cases reflects the specifics of the performance of a child at risk for school failure, and the second reflects the specifics of the pace of a child at risk for communication problems.

-Thus, we see the effect of fatigue on both tempo characteristics and behavior change in different children.
+Thus, we see the influence of fatigue both on tempo characteristics and on changes in the nature of behavior in various children.

-The results of monitoring the peculiarities of the operational characteristics of the activity can be conveniently entered into a table (see Table 2).
+It is convenient to enter the results of monitoring the features of the operational characteristics of activities in a table (see Table 2).

 TABLE 2.
-Features of the operational characteristics of the activity
+Features of operational characteristics of activities

 Serial number